lanedrew/SpRL/3_figures_and_tables/README.md

 6. 6_generate_simulated_linkage_performance_comparison_plot.R:

     This script generates Figure 8 from the paper.
+By modifying the specified $\alpha$ level (2 or 3) and $N$ threshold (10 or 25), this script can also be used to generate Plots 3-7 from the supplement.

 7. 7_generate_simulated_growth_performance_table.R:

     This script generates Table 3 from the paper.
-By modifying the specified $\alpha$ level (2 or 3) and $q$ (1.1 or 1.25), this script can also be used to generate Tables 3-7 from the supplement.
+By modifying the specified $\alpha$ level (2 or 3) and $N$ threshold (10 or 25), this script can also be used to generate Tables 3-7 from the supplement.

 8. 8_generate_empirical_linkage_convergence_metrics.R